rominator1983/completeModInstallationManual/README.md

 I wrote this down for others who would like to use MOD but cannot find a description on what has to be done and how things should work with each other.
 Basically this describes the setup of my notebook that I use for my guitar effects for jamming and recording guitar tracks.

 # Disclaimer

+This is work in progress.
+Do not use until this notice has been removed.

 As this manual is published under the MIT license I cannot be held liable for any damage on any of your hardware or body parts (especially your ears) that result from using this manual.
 Start things only when setting the volume to 0%.

 THIS IS NOT A JOKE.
 When running MOD carelessly with a laptop sound card with a built in microphone and speakers there can be really unpleasant feedback noises.